bypirob/airo/README.md

 I want to automate this process and deploy easily to my own server.
 That's why I've created **Airo**:

 - 🚀 **Focus on building your product**, not managing infrastructure.
-- 🐳 **Build and push Docker images directly from your local machine to a container registry**.
+- 🐳 **Build and deliver Docker images via a registry or direct copy**.
 - ⚡️ **Deploy instantly** with a single command from your computer.
 - 🔑 **Easily update configurations and containers securely** using SSH.
 - 🌐 **Set up HTTPS and reverse proxy automatically** using Caddy.